Published on 8 February 2023

 Joint ailments are usually associated with the elderly, but in recent years, conditions like kneecap dislocation are starting to become more prevalent among the youth in Singapore.

-According to Dr Sharon Tan, Associate Consultant, Department of Orthopaedic Surgery, National University Hospital (NUH), this is due to an increase in the number of youths who play sports.
+According to Dr Sharon Tan, Consultant, Department of Orthopaedic Surgery, National University Hospital (NUH), this is due to an increase in the number of youths who play sports.

 “Teenagers in Singapore have been increasingly more active in sports, therefore increasing their risk of sustaining a knee cap dislocation,” shared Dr Tan.
 “Most kneecap dislocations occur after an initial traumatic episode.
 NUH sees a large proportion of these, with our paediatric orthopaedics division seeing about 100 cases every year.”